 20 Best Things to Do in Seattle in the Spring

 These are some of my favorite Seattle spring activities to check out.

 1. Go Whale Watching

 One of the more common facts about Seattle is we’re a great place to go whale watching.
-Take a day trip to see grey and orca whales in the waters north of Seattle.
-Spring is a great time to go whale watching in Seattle.
+Take a day trip to see grey and orca whales in the waters north of Seattle, as spring is a great time to go whale watching in Seattle.
 Also, most companies have a guarantee that you’ll see them, or you’ll get another free trip.